BUSINESS PROCESS IMPROVEMENT

 Mounting an ERP Recovery Effort?
 Check Out These Resources

-We hear from many manufacturing and distribution teams about ERP project failures and how to mount an ERP recovery effort.
-Based on our depth and breadth of experience with enterprise technology projects, we know what a failed project looks like and we know how to avoid it.
+We hear from many manufacturing and distribution teams about ERP project failures and how to mount an ERP recovery.
+Based on our depth and breadth of experience with enterprise technology implementation projects, we know what a failed project looks like and we know how to avoid it.
 Here is a roundup of recent blog posts on the subject of what it takes to mount an ERP recovery effort.

 The Earmarks of Failure